osrf/subt/submitted_models/ctu_cras_norlab_marv_sensor_config_1/specifications.md

 We will update this section with real-world measured values as soon as the robot is ready for testing (May 2021).

+The vehicle's endurance is currently set to 60 minutes until validation data can be provided.

 ## Diversions from Physical Hardware of MARV robot
 The tracks and flippers have to be approximated by wheels, as DartSim/Ignition Gazebo have no support for tracked vehicles.
 There is a working model for ODE/Gazebo, but there is no straight way of transferring it to Ignition Gazebo.
 This approximation results in worse performance on obstacles, and it can even happen that a piece of terrain gets "stuck" right between two wheels and the robot would completely stop in a case that would not be a problem with real tracks.